SamuelMcGowan/antsy/README.md

 );
 ```

-Without proper support, this would result in all styling being reset after the word "brown".
-However with the `std` feature enabled (as it is by default), this is handled correctly, and the remaining text is printed cyan.
+By default, this results in all styling being reset after the word "brown".
+However, by enabling the `nested` feature (which currently also enables the `std` feature), this is handled correctly, and the remaining text is printed cyan.